boscoh/rolling-globe/readme.md

 # Rolling Choropleth Globe in D3

-Programmable chloropeth Globe in D3 with modifiable country colors, tool-tips, event handling, rotations and highlights.
+Programmable rolling chloropeth globe in D3 with modifiable country colors, tool-tips and rotations.
+Pre-compiled to be dropped into your webpage.

 Demo: <https://boscoh.github.io/rolling-globe>